 Personalized and customized pet food is becoming increasingly popular.
 As more cats develop specific dietary requirements and nutritional needs, the need for customized meals continues to grow.
-Some pet retailers have opened up custom kitchens in-store where pet owners can see their specific pet’s food being made, and with human-quality ingredients.
+Some pet retailers have opened up custom kitchens in-store where pet owners can see how their specific pet’s food is made, and with human-quality ingredients.
 Other retailers have implemented home-delivery services that deliver custom formulations based on surveys completed by pet owners.

 When it comes to ingredients in cat food, transparency is now imperative.
-People want ingredients that promote good health and address specific issues, but they also want to know that the ingredients are ‘clean,’ ethically sourced, and environmentally-friendly.
+People want ingredients that promote good health and address specific issues, but they also want to know that the ingredients are ‘clean,’ ethically sourced, and environmentally friendly.
 Grain-free foods and CBD supplements have also experienced a boom this year.

 Can canned cat food be frozen?